tolly00/project-phase-3/README.md

 - Precision (57%) is lower, leading to more false positives compared to Random Forest.

 - Overfitting is evident (perfect training score vs lower test score).

+## Conclusion
+Best Overall Model: **Random Forest**

+- Balanced precision and recall for churners.

+- Best F1-score for churn prediction.

+- Generalizes better than Decision Tree while outperforming Logistic Regression.

+**If Recall is Priority**: Decision Tree (72% recall) or Logistic Regression (69% recall) may be considered.

+**If Business Needs Balance**: Random Forest is recommended as the final predictive model for churn identification.